-Procedure Task: Responsible party: Genera 1.
+Proced Task: Responsible party: General Guidelines: 1.
 Affected parties are required to report if they believe that something illegal, unethical or against policy is occurring.
 We prefer they report to someone within the agency so that we can take responsibility for the concern and respond effectively to it (please see policy on "Non- compliance detection and response, and Confidential Communications" for additional information).
 However, staff always have the right to report a concern to the government if they prefer.
 Affected parties 2.
 No affected party can be treated differently, including intimidation or retaliation, by any other member of agency staff or another affected party strictly for having reported a concern in good faith.
 Please cross reference the policy, "Whistleblower, Non-intimidation and Non-retaliation" for more information.
 Affected parties 3.
 If it is determined that such intimidation or retaliation has occurred, the person will receive disciplinary action up to and including termination from employment or separation from the agency.
-HR 4.
+HR; Management 4.
 If it is determined that we submitted a false claim, The Arc will investigate to determine how this happened and who may be responsible.
 Those responsible for submitting false claims or causing them to be submitted will receive discipline up to and including termination from employment.
 If their actions rise to the level of a crime, law enforcement will be notified.
 VP for Quality and Compliance or designee; HR; Manager 5.
-Refer to the policy "Accurate and timely documentation of services" for information on the agency's standards and requirements for legal documentation of services.
-Affected parties Manag er Responsibilities: 1.
-Managers have a responsibility to understand the agency's documentation standards and that systems, processes and procedures have been established to meet them.
-Managers 2.
+Refer to the policy, "Accurate and timely documentation of services" for information on the agency's standards and requirements for legal documentation of services.
+Affected parties Manag er Responsibilities: 1. • Managers 2.
 Managers have a responsibility to support, within their programs and the agency as a whole, a culture of openness and safety where affected parties can raise concerns without fear of retaliation or intimidation.
 Managers 3.
 Managers are obligated to actively respond to reported concerns, including any that allege retaliation or intimidation, seeking support from HR, their leadership or the VP for Quality and Compliance as appropriate.
-Managers

-4. Managers have a responsibility to understand key provisions of both the federal and NYS False Claims Acts, and any other false-claims-related laws, regulations or statues referenced in this policy.
+Managers 4.
+Managers have a responsibility to understand key provisions of both the federal and NYS False Claims Acts, and any other false-claims-related laws, regulations or statues referenced in this policy.
 Managers 5.
 As appropriate and when necessary, managers will remind the staff they support and other affected parties they work with as to what constitutes a false claim, the agency's policy regarding them, systems in place to prevent them, and actions that will be taken if it's determined they have occurred.
 Managers 6.
-Managers will also remind affected parties as appropriate and when necessary that intimidation or retaliation of any kind against someone who reported a concern in good faith either to The Arc or the government is strictly prohibited and if confirmed, could result in termination of employment or separation from the agency.
-Managers VP for Quality and Compliance: 1.
-The VP for Quality and Compliance acts as the agency's Compliance Officer, as required in NYS law.
-VP for Quality and Compliance 2.
-Has primary responsibility for administering the agency's compliance program, and related policies and procedures.
-VP for Quality and Compliance 3.
-Acts as a resource for agency staff, managers, and leadership, in supporting an environment and culture conducive to affected parties feeling free to report concerns.
+Managers will also remind affected parties as appropriate and when necessary that intimidation or retaliation of any kind against someone who reported a concern in good faith either to The Arc or the government is Managers

+VP for Quality and Compliance: 1.
+The VP for Quality and Compliance acts as the agency's Compliance VP for Quality Officer, as required in NYS law. and Compliance 2.
+Has primary responsibility for administering the agency's compliance VP for Quality program, and related policies and procedures. and Compliance 3.
+Acts as a resource for agency staff, managers, and leadership, in VP for Quality supporting an environment and culture conducive to affected parties and Compliance feeling free to report concerns.
 They will provide agency staff and leadership with clarity and guidance in understanding and applying the false claims acts and related laws.
-VP for Quality and Compliance 4.
-With the support of the executive management team, the board and/or legal counsel, will be the primary contact for any false-claims-act-related inquiries, investigations or actions taken by the government.
-VP for Quality and Compliance
+4. With the support of the executive management team, the board and/or VP for Quality legal counsel, will be the primary contact for any false-claims-act-related and Compliance inquiries, investigations or actions taken by the government.